ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 --query.cache-entries

-: maximum number of results in query result cache per database--query.cache-entries-max-size
+: The maximum number of results in the query results cache per database--query.cache-entries-max-size

-: maximum cumulated size of results in query result cache per database--query.cache-entry-max-size
+: The maximum cumulated size of results in the query results cache per database--query.cache-entry-max-size

-: maximum size of an individual result entry in query result cache--query.cache-include-system-collections
+: The maximum size of an individual result entry in query results cache--query.cache-include-system-collections

-: whether or not to include system collection queries in the query result cache
+: Whether to include system collection queries in the query results cache

 These parameters can be used to put an upper bound on the number and size of query results in each database’s query cache and thus restrict the cache’s memory consumption.